Lesson Title: Eggs-actly where do the eggs we eat come from?

 - Ask the students who they think buys the eggs farmed in Australia and discuss possible answers.
 Students watch the online video Who Buys Australian Eggs?
 Illustrating how most of Australia’s eggs are bought by Australian people (also known as the domestic market).
 Briefly mention that people can buy eggs produced by hens in cages, barns and free range.

 - On your interactive whiteboard display the graph Which Part of the World Produces the Most Eggs?

 - Students describe the data using mathematical language by identifying which country farms the greatest and least amount of eggs.

-- Using a 3-Dimensional globe, students locate the countries listed.
+- Using a three-dimensional globe, students locate the countries listed.

 - Work with a parent/caregiver to determine the amount of eggs eaten in a week by all members of your family.

 - Use a grid to tally how many eggs were eaten on each day of the week (including eggs used in family meals). .